-Guys, we’re almost to the finish line of my seemingly never-ending “My Design Style Defined.
-Well, Sort Of…” series (what the hell was I thinking??).
-At this point, you know the drill so start knocking back that glass of wine like it’s your job.
+I’m almost to the finish line of my seemingly never-ending “My Design Style Defined.
+Well, Sort Of…” series (what the hell was I thinking??). 😯

-Unless you’ve been living under a moss-covered rock for the past 6 years, I think it’s safe to say that I don’t need to give you an actual definition of Farmhouse style.
-It’s pretty much been shoved down our throats on a daily basis since (The Amazing) Joanna Gaines made “shiplap” a household word from her “Fixer Upper” days on HGTV.
+I think it’s safe to say that I don’t need to give you an actual definition of Farmhouse style.
+It’s pretty much been shoved down our throats on a daily basis since (The Amazing!)
+Joanna Gaines made “shiplap” a household word from her “Fixer Upper” days on HGTV.

 I’ve been a diehard fan of classic farmhouse style for over 30+ years now – well before it became a mainstream thing.
 I’ve always marched to the beat of my own weird drummer and Farmhouse style was considered “weird” in comparison to whatever was the style du jour (anyone remember Tuscan style?
 Yeah – I’m still trying to forget that one).
 I used to tear out pages from Country Living, Cottage Living, and Southern Living magazines and save them in my Future Dreamhouse binders.
 Thank goodness Pinterest came along because I think I was up to 10 full binders of tear sheets.